Workspaces

 # Remote SSH

-To open a remote SSH session, use the cnvrg ssh start command on your local workstation.
+To open a remote SSH session, use the cnvrgv2 ssh start command on your local workstation.
 This begins an SSH session with a selected workspace.
-Once you run the cnvrg ssh start command, it connects to the existing remote workspace and the SSH session goes live until you actively interrupt it.
+Once you run the cnvrgv2 ssh start command, it connects to the existing remote workspace and the SSH session goes live until you actively interrupt it.
 The command also identifies the host, port, username, and password required to add the workstation as an SSH host in your IDE.

 # Requirements